Skip to main content

 Observation

-I noticed Full RELRO blocked a GOT overwrite and the input buffer was only 100 bytes, which suggested splitting the 6-byte address write into three 2-byte short chunks via fmtstr_payload so each format string fits within the buffer and targets the saved return address on the stack instead.
+Full RELRO rules out a GOT overwrite, and the input buffer is only 100 bytes.
+Split the six-byte address into three two-byte writes so each format string fits, and aim them at the saved return address on the stack.

 fmtstr_payload writes a value at an address using %n.
 The input buffer is 100 bytes, and a full 8-byte %n write requires a format string that itself overflows it - so split into three 2-byte (short) writes that fit comfortably.
 The three writes target consecutive offsets 0/+2/+4 covering the low 6 bytes (the top two are zero in user-space and already correct).
 Each iteration of the echo loop accepts one chunk; the function still hasn't returned, so partial writes accumulate safely.